HCDigitalScholarship/documentation/lemp_stack.md

 ## Step 4: Install PHP or Python

-### Python
+If you're using PHP, follow [this tutorial](https://github.com/HCDigitalScholarship/documentation/blob/master/php.md) to get it installed.

-If you're using Python you should be good to go—Python comes preinstalled on Ubuntu 14.04 systems.
+Python already comes preinstalled on Ubuntu systems.
 You will most likely need to install either the `python-dev` or `python3-dev` package, depending on which version of Python your website uses.
 Do

 ```
 $ sudo apt-get install python-dev